 Inchcolm Island, near Edinburgh

-Cared for by Historic Environment Scotland, Inchcolm, in the Firth of Forth, is an island with a long history dating back many centuries.
+Cared for by Historic Environment Scotland, Inchcolm is an island in the Firth of Forth with a long history dating back many centuries.

 The Augustine abbey originally founded by David I as a priory in 1140, is one of Scotland’s best-preserved monastic sites, though the island’s links with Christianity go back many centuries before.
 Inchcolm also withstood naval raids in the 14th century and was garrisoned, along with nearby islands, during the world wars to protect Rosyth Naval Base.